Natural Pest Solutions For Your Crops

 - Fungus Gnats

-The best defence against a pest infestation is a strong and healthy plant.
-Simply put, adequate nutrition and hydration creates stronger cells; which are harder for pests to penetrate and feed from.
+The first and best defence against a pest infestation is a strong and healthy hydroponic plant.
+Proper nutrition and hydration create stronger plant cells, making it harder for pests to penetrate and feed.

 The next line of defence is prevention.
-A preventative approach is almost always more cost-effective than solving a problem.
+A preventative pest control approach is almost always more cost-effective than solving a major infestation.

-Some gardeners perform a weekly foliar spray using a light pyrethrum solution.
-Others swear by a weekly Neem oil drenching to kill any invisible larvae in their grow medium.
+Some growers perform a weekly foliar spray using a light pyrethrum solution.
+Others use weekly Neem oil treatments to kill invisible larvae in their hydroponic grow media.

-The hydro-gardeners use a few drops of a Chitin-based larvicide in their tank or reservoir to ward off fungus gnats.
+Hydroponic growers often add a few drops of larvicide into their nutrient tank or reservoir to help prevent fungus gnats.

-The use of predatory insects is becoming more common, with more gardeners looking for natural ways to protect their gardens and crops.
+The use of predatory insects is also becoming more common, with growers looking for natural hydroponic pest control methods to protect their crops.
+We recommend the Bugs For Bugs legends in Toowoomba, QLD, for all your predatory insect needs.

-These commonly found ingredients are non-toxic and short withholding periods.
+These commonly used hydroponic pest control ingredients are non-toxic and have short withholding periods:

 - Pyrethrum

-A-Grade Tip: A high-pressure spray bottle will take 1L of pest-control solution exponentially further than a standard spray bottle will.
-We are addicted to the Wurth 360° 1L Pump Spray Bottle with Lance Extension.
-The spray bottle creates a fine mist for even distribution, even when using it upside down.
-The lance makes it easy to treat those hard-to reach-places.
+A high-pressure spray bottle will take 1L of pest-control solution exponentially further than a standard spray bottle.
+For easy and thorough applications of foliar sprays, we recommend the Würth 360° 1L Pump Spray Bottle with Lance Extension.

-Whether you are growing indoors or outdoors, if you have to foliar spray your plants do it when the lights go off or when the sun goes down.
-This will prevent any leaf scorching.
+Whether you are growing indoors or outdoors, always foliar spray your plants when the grow lights switch off or after the sun goes down.
+This helps prevent leaf scorching and plant stress.

-Don’t forget to like our page and follow our social media platforms for the latest news and inside information on hydroponics.
+Don’t forget to like our page and follow our social media platforms for the latest hydroponic news, crop protection tips and indoor growing advice.

 #growwithus